remscodes/ngx-testing-tools/docs/components/event.md

 - fixture
   - type: `ComponentFixture<any>`.
-  - description: Root component fixture created with `TestBed`.
+  - description: the root component fixture created with `TestBed`.
 - selectorOrDirective
   - type: `string` or `Type<any>`.
-  - description: CSS selector or Angular directive.
+  - description: the CSS selector or Angular directive.
 - name
   - type: `string`.
-  - description: Output's name.
+  - description: the output's name.
 - $event
   - type: `any`.
-  - description: Value that is emited into the output.
+  - description: the value that is emitted into the output.

 #### Example